 Users should also never be given admin rights on their standard user accounts.
 If you have administrators that require administrative rights, give them a separate account for admin tasks.
 Do not allow them to use that for normal day-to-day tasks.
 Despite what your technical team will tell you, they do not need admin rights on their day-to-day account.

-Zone your systems
+Zone your critical gaming infrastructure systems

 While testing networks, we often see that organizations have flat, unprotected networks.
 Logically they are all on the same plane, without any barriers.
 This type of flat structure means that both attackers and malware can propagate unabated in your network.
 Breaking up your system into logical networks, protected by a firewall, allows you to maintain optimal control over what is happening in your network.